MJRLegends/Space-Astronomy-Feedback-/CONTRIBUTING.md

 Read before posting a issue!
-  1. Please check through the known issues that can be found in the issue tracker here http://pastebin.com/R73aBeqA
+  1. Please check through the known issues that can be found here http://pastebin.com/R73aBeqA
   2. Check closed issues to see if it already has been posted

 Posting Issues Guidelines: